Railway privatisation in Argentina: Background

 Since railway nationalisation in 1948, during the presidency of Juan Perón, the network had been operated by the state-owned company Ferrocarriles Argentinos (FA) which comprised the six relatively independent divisions, Sarmiento, Mitre, Urquiza, San Martín, Belgrano and Roca.

 By the time President Carlos Menem's administration took over in 1989, FA had a serious economic deficit, with no investment projected and a high amount of social charges owed to the state.
 The amount of freight services had considerably decreased between 1970 and 1990, going from 13,500 million tons to 7,500 million twenty years later, almost a 45% decrease.
 The infrastructure and rolling stock were seriously deteriorated, with the exception of the central network.
 The majority of the locomotives and coaches had become obsolete, therefore maintenance costs also increased.
 The aim was to reduce FA's deficit previous to a major restructuring of the company.

-With the railway network's chronic deficit having risen to US$355 million per year (about US$1 million per day), the National Congress adopted Law 23,696 (named Ley de Reforma del Estado) which began the privatisation process in 1989.
+With the railway network's chronic deficit having risen to US$355 million per year, the National Congress adopted Law 23,696 (named Ley de Reforma del Estado) which began the privatisation process in 1989.

 The law allowed president Menem to declare a state of emergency over any state-owned company with the objective to proceed to a privatisation or closure of that company.
 In November 1989, Menem pronounced his famous threat to any rail workers contemplating strike action: "Ramal que para, ramal que cierra" ("A line that goes on strike is a line that will be closed").